roholm/Hello-World/README.md

 # Hello-World
-Learning to use Git and GitHub
+Learning to use Git and GitHub.
+Running through the tutorial